 The complainant was delicately cross-examined – both our client and the complainant are still in a relationship and we did not want to damage that by the way in which questions were asked.
-She admitted hitting our client 3 times – something she had omitted to tell police.
-She said that her handbag had been zipped up – and was tripped up on the notebook entry she had signed saying that she had collected and replaced the contents of her handbag.
+She admitted hitting our client three times – something she had omitted to tell police.
+She said that her handbag had been zipped up, but she was caught out on the notebook entry she had signed saying that she had collected and replaced the contents of her handbag.
 She tried to explain the difference to the Magistrate – but it was rather unconvincing.
 She admitted knowing that her boyfriend had heart surgery and agreed that she had pushed him in the chest.

 The magistrate was left with two competing versions.
 The offence could only be made out if the magistrate accepted the evidence of the complainant beyond reasonable doubt in relation to the punches.
 This could simply not occur to the significant deficiencies in her evidence.
 The charge was dismissed.

-AVO and related assault charges are matters that our criminal lawyers are frequently called upon to defend.
+Domestic violence and related assault charges are matters that our defence lawyers are frequently called upon to defend.
 Whilst some AVO applications are genuine, many are not.
-If you believe that the complainant has obtained an interim AVO by being untruthful, you must weigh up the risk that the person could allege a breach of the AVO by way of further false complaint which could result in criminal charges and exposure to potentially significant penalties.
+If you believe that the complainant has obtained an AVO by being untruthful, you must weigh up the risk that the person could allege a breach of the AVO by way of further false complaints which could result in criminal charges and exposure to potentially significant penalties.

 Nyman Gibson Miralis provides expert advice and representation in all areas of criminal law.